 The question of how to write a novel can feel overwhelming in itself.
-When you’re facing the blank page, it seems you have a gargantuan task ahead of you.
+When you’re facing the blank page as you start to write a book, it seems you have a gargantuan task ahead of you.

 But that blank page needn’t feel like a brick wall!
-If you break down the process of climbing a mountain into simple steps, you’ll discover that the process of writing a novel isn’t so intimidating.
+If you break down the process of climbing a mountain into simple steps, it’s not quite so daunting.
+Do the same with the creative climb and you’ll discover that the process of writing a novel isn’t so intimidating.

 With compelling characters and a great story, or a real humdinger of a problem to solve, it can even feel like playing a game – at least some of the time!
 It’s important for writers to be playful, in order to give themselves the space and mindset to create the first draft of a novel.